-(v) The Act on Air, No. 137/2010 Coll.
+(v) The Act on Air Protection, No. 146/2023 Coll.

-Under this act, the operator of the source of air pollution is responsible for compliance with the emission limits as set forth by the DO.
-The approval of the air protection state authority is required, among other things, for (i) location and construction of the source of air pollution, including any changes thereto; (ii) change of use of fuel and raw materials, and for technological changes of sources of air pollution; and (iii) installation and operation of automatic measuring systems of emissions and air quality.
+Under this act, the operator of the stationary source of air pollution is responsible for compliance with the emission limits as set forth by the competent authority, i.e., the DO in the case of a large and medium stationary source of air pollution and the municipality in the case of a small one.
+The approval of the air protection state authority is required, among other things, for (i) construction of the stationary source of air pollution, including any changes thereto; (ii) approval of the procedure for calculating the amount of emissions and its changes; and (iii) installation and operation of automatic measuring systems of emissions and air quality.